 While the strawberries are cooling, let's prepare the cream cheese filling!
 This is also my favorite easy no-bake cheesecake recipe, but the sour cream is completely optional.
 The cream cheese should also be softened at room temperature for 15 minutes.

-In a bowl, combine the cream cheese, powdered sugar, vanilla extract, and sour cream in a large bowl.
+- Step 3: In a bowl, combine the cream cheese, powdered sugar, vanilla extract, and sour cream in a large bowl.
 Whip the mixture with a handheld mixer at medium speed until it's smooth and lightly fluffy, around 3 minutes.
+Transfer the cream cheese filling into a piping bag.

-Pro Tip: The dough can become sticky really fast once it reaches room temperature.
+Pro Tip: The dough can become sticky really fast once it reaches room temperature with a wet cream cheese and strawberry filling.
 I like to place a sheet tray in the freezer for 10-20 minutes and then work with the pastry dough on the sheet tray with a bit of all-purpose flour.

 Pro Tip: It's also ideal to avoid spooning too much of the syrup on to the puff pastry because it'll become very soggy and difficult to manage.